 Unfortunately, Discover isn’t widely accepted internationally.
 So, if you’re planning to study abroad, consider the BankAmericard Travel Rewards for Students instead.

 Beyond acceptance issues, there aren’t any other major drawbacks to this card.

 2. BankAmericard Travel Rewards for Students: Best for studying abroad

 If you’re planning to spend a semester abroad or you want to save up for a senior trip, the BankAmericard Travel Rewards for Students is a solid option.

 Standout rewards: With this card, you’ll earn 1.5 points per dollar on every purchase regardless of the category.
 You’ll also get a 20,000-point sign-up bonus if you spend $1,000 in the first 90 days.
 That’s worth $200 if you redeem your rewards for travel.

 You’ll also get 10 percent more miles on your purchases if you have a Bank of America checking or savings account.

 Solid 0% APR promotion: Like the Discover it for Students, this card offers a 0% APR promotion.
 This one is longer, however.
 You’ll get an introductory 0% APR on all purchases for 12 billing cycles.
-After that, the APR will be 15.99% to 23.99%, depending on your creditworthiness.
+After that, depending on your creditworthiness, the APR will be 16.24% to 24.24% as of January 2018.